ramp-eu/Central_Sensing_and_Perception/doc/docs/user/api.md

   name[2]: waitingArea
   name[3]: P1
 ```
-These four annotations change the coordinates of the cell centre of the grid map (but only free cells) and also change the name to the annotation name.
-The result can be seen in [topic /map/nodes.](#exampleannot)
+These four annotations change the coordinates of the cell centre of the grid map (but only free cells) and also change the name to the annotation name, e.g., loadingArea, unloadingArea, etc. The result can be seen in [topic /map/nodes.](#exampleannot)

 ## Creation of Edges in maptogridmap package